ArwinV/BragiTelegramBot/README.md

 - escpos
 - unidecode

-In order to use the bot you have to put your token in a file called 'token.txt' in the same directory as the bragi.py file.
+In order to use the bot you have to put your token in a file called 'token.txt' and your user id in a file called admin_id.txt in the same directory as the bragi.py file.